https-github-com-DSU/DSU_Course_VC/README.md

 ## A Revision for DSU Course

-Just clone the project & open `index.html` with web browser to check the slide
+Just clone the project & open `index.html` with web browser to check the slide.

 For more information, please check https://hackmd.io/@vhqEisKDQKSPCplQaKZRSw/HkgydOTuI